Choose Language

 3. Compliance

 Regulatory bodies like SEBI and RBI increasingly require SBOMs as part of their cybersecurity frameworks.
-Maintaining Software Bill of Materials help businesses demonstrate compliance with national standards and avoid penalties.
+Maintaining SBOM help businesses demonstrate compliance with national standards and avoid penalties.

 4. Transparency